Phonics

 Set 2 sounds

 These are the long vowel sounds.
-These are often made up of 2 or more letters (the special friends mentioned earlier) e.g. ay as in play, ee as in tree.
+These are often made up of 2 or more letters (called special friends) e.g. ay as in play, ee as in tree.
 To help learn these sounds, your child will learn rhymes containing these letters.

 ay: may I play? |